-- Users can execute queries on the syntax markup language to search the input file based on the query. - Users can call predefined macros on the syntax markup language to transform certain tokens into user-defined tokens. - Users can specify macros based on basic logical expressions through the query system.
+- Users can execute queries on the XML-like tree to search the input file. - Users can call predefined macros on the XML-like tree to perform transformations on specified tokens. - Users can specify macros based on basic logical expressions through the query system.